LYNC-WORLD/Docs/docs/creating-token.md

 # Create a Token

-The Create Token page on [Mew.gg](https://mew.gg/) simplifies the process of deploying custom meme tokens on the Saga blockchain, with full control over supply, identity, and tokenomics.
+The Create Token page on [Pump Solana](https://solana-launchpad-opal.vercel.app/) simplifies the process of deploying custom meme tokens on the Solana blockchain, with full control over supply, identity, and tokenomics.
 It provides a simple and easy interface for creating new meme tokens without requiring blockchain development knowledge.
-Just by adding a few details like token name, token symbol, and token image, you can create and launch your meme tokens on the Saga blockchain.
+Just by adding a few details like token name, token symbol, and token image, you can create and launch your meme tokens on the Solana blockchain.
-Before creating a meme token, you need to connect to the [Mew.gg](https://mew.gg/) application using your wallet.
-Once connected, you can navigate to the page where you can launch a new meme token on the Saga blockchain.
+Before creating a meme token, you need to connect to the [Pump Solana](https://solana-launchpad-opal.vercel.app/) application using your wallet.
+Once connected, you can navigate to the page where you can launch a new meme token on the Solana blockchain.

 <div className="flex flex-col items-center">
     <img src="/img/create-token.png"/>